-- Yes.
+Yes.
 We will follow ethical and legal practice and all information about you will be handled in confidence.
-This means we will only tell those who have a right or need to know. - UK data protection regulations require that we state the legal basis for processing information about you.
-In the case of research, this is 'a task in the public interest.'
+This means we will only tell those who have a right or need to know.

-- The University of Oxford, based in the United Kingdom is the sponsor for this study.
+- The University of Oxford is the sponsor for this study.
 We will be using information from you and from your medical records in order to undertake this study and will act as the data controller for this study.
-This means that we are responsible for looking after your information and using it properly. - The University of Oxford will only hold de-identified research data and refer to you via your unique study number (unless you specifically consent to this please see further detail in the next section about optional provision of your contact details in order to use NHS Digital/ cancer registry services).
+This means that we are responsible for looking after your information and using it properly. - Oxford University will only hold de-identified research data and refer to you via your unique study number (unless you specifically consent to this - please see further detail in the next section about optional provision of your contact details in order to use NHS Digital/ cancer registry services).
 We will not be able to access identifiable data as this will be held within the NHS as stated below. - Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.
-You can find out more about how the University will use your information by contacting the OxPLoreD study office (telephone: 01865 617087 or email: octo-OxPLoreD@oncology.ox.ac.uk). - The Churchill Hospital will keep your name and contact details confidential and will not pass this information to the University of Oxford (unless you specifically consent to this please see further detail in the next section about optional provision of your contact details in order to use NHS Digital/cancer registry services).
-The Churchill Hospital will use your name and contact details as needed, to contact you about the research study, and make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
-Responsible members of the University of Oxford, The Churchill Hospital and regulatory organisations may be given access to your medical records for monitoring and/or audit of the study to ensure that the research is complying with applicable regulations.
+You can find out more about how the University will use your information by contacting the OxPLoreD study office (telephone: 01865 617087 or email: octo-OxPLoreD@oncology.ox.ac.uk). - Epsom & St. Helier University Hospitals NHS Trust will keep your name and contact details confidential and will not pass this information to the University of Oxford (unless you specifically consent to this please see further detail in the next section about optional provision of your contact details in order to use NHS Digital/ cancer registry services).
+Epsom & St. Helier University Hospitals NHS Trust will use your name and contact details as needed, to contact you about the research study, and make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
+Responsible members of the University of Oxford, Epsom & St. Helier University Hospitals NHS Trust and regulatory organisations may be given access to your medical records for monitoring and/or audit of the study to ensure that the research is complying with applicable regulations.
 The people who analyse the information will not be able to identify you and will not be able to find out your name or contact details. - In accordance with the Human Tissue Act, samples that are transferred to a tissue bank are required to be accompanied by the proof of consent for storage.
 This requires your consent form, which contains your full name, to be sent to the tissue bank.
 These will be stored appropriately and securely in accordance with their local procedures and regulatory requirements.
-The Churchill Hospital will keep identifiable information about you from this study for a number of years after it finishes, as per local NHS policies for medical records.
+Epsom & St. Helier University Hospitals NHS Trust will keep identifiable information about you from this study for a number of years after it finishes, as per local NHS policies for medical records.
 The de-identified research data that has been provided to the University of Oxford will also be stored.
 Currently University of Oxford's policy is to archive research data for 5 years.